slaclab/sdf-docs/GettingStarted.md

 - [Service](service-compute.md): Long-lived jobs that run in the background waiting for data to analyze.

 ## Data Transfers
 s3dfdtn.slac.stanford.edu is a load-balanced DNS name which points to a pool of dedicated data transfer nodes.
 It is open to everyone with an S3DF account.
 Common tools like scp/sftp/rsync are available for casual data transfers.
 For serious large volume data transfer, you may consider bbcp and globus.
-You can refer to [this] (managedata.md) for detailed information on data transfers in S3DF
+You can refer to [this](managedata.md) for detailed information on data transfers in S3DF

 The following graph provides a comprehensive overview of the S3DF facilities.